 If you do it right, you should spend about an hour and 15 minutes in New Jersey, 5 hours and 30 minutes in Pennsylvania, 15 minutes in West Virginia, 3 hours and 45 minutes in Ohio, 2 hours and 45 minutes in Indiana, another 2 hours and 45 minutes in Illinois, 5 hours in Missouri, 6 hours in Oklahoma, 3 hours in Texas, 6 hours and 15 minutes in New Mexico, 6 hours in Arizona, and 3 hours in California.
 That's about 45 hours and 30 minutes.
 Counting rest stops, you're probably talking about 57 hours.

 Amtrak takes nearly 72 hours, and you'd have to take 3 separate trains -- each way.
-The Lake Shore Limited leaves Penn Station at 3:40 PM Eastern Time on Friday and arrives at Union Station in Chicago at 9:45 AM Central Time on Saturday.
-The Southwest Chief leaves Chicago at 3:00 PM on Saturday, and arrives at Union Station in Los Angeles at 8:15 AM Pacific Time on Monday.
-Finally, switch to the Pacific Surfliner, leaving Los Angeles at 9:55 AM and arriving in San Diego's Santa Fe Depot at 12:49 PM.
-The round-trip fare is a whoping $761.
+The Lake Shore Limited leaves Penn Station at 3:40 PM Eastern Time on Tuesday and arrives at Union Station in Chicago at 9:45 AM Central Time on Wednesday.
+The Southwest Chief leaves Chicago at 3:00 PM on Wednesday, and arrives at Union Station in Los Angeles at 8:15 AM Pacific Time on Friday.
+Finally, switch to the Pacific Surfliner, leaving Los Angeles at 9:55 AM and arriving in San Diego's Santa Fe Depot at 12:54 PM.
+The round-trip fare is $536.
 The Santa Fe Depot is at 1050 Kettner Blvd. at Broadway.

-Given Amtrak's price, you could, conceivably, get a non-stop flight from Newark to San Diego International Airport, also known as Lindbergh Field, for less.
+Given Amtrak's and Greyhound's usual New York-to-San Diego price, you could, conceivably, get a non-stop flight from Newark to San Diego International Airport, also known as Lindbergh Field, for less.
+Not this weekend, though: It'll be a little over $1,000.
 The airport is only 5 miles northwest of downtown, and the Green Line trolley can get you downtown in less than half an hour.